Abram Lincoln Harris: Career

 He later published two articles in the National Urban League's journal, Opportunity, that discussed the difficulties faced by African-American mineworkers.
 His work in this field also addressed his concern about blacks and their white counterparts.
 Harris examined race prejudice of blacks by white workers.
 Meanwhile, Harris taught at West Virginia State University, a small historically black public college in Institute, West Virginia.
 During this year, he began a long and sustaining friendship with V. F. Calverton.
-He taught for a year, before he shifted directions and took the position as director of the Minneapolis Urban League.
+Harris taught for a year, before he shifted direction and took the position as director of the Minneapolis Urban League.
 As director, he prepared a detailed report titled The Negro Population in Minneapolis: A Study of Race Relations dealing with the living conditions of African Americans in Minneapolis, Minnesota.
 Harris described the physical and socio-economic conditions of African Americans in Minneapolis in 1926.
 Using census data and statistical surveys, Harris tried to show that there was a strong social rift at the workplace between blacks and whites.
 Harris then enrolled at Columbia University to pursue a PhD in economics.
 In 1927, just a year into his doctorate studies, Harris joined the faculty of Howard University.
 There, Harris collaborated with fellow black colleagues Ralph Bunche and E. Franklin Frazier, and attacked older values and outlooks on race.

 Continuing with previous writings, Harris wrote his PhD thesis on the rift between African-American and white labor in the United States.
-In 1930, he became the second African American to receive a doctorate in Economics in the United States, following Sadie Mossell Alexander.
+In 1930, he became the second African American to receive a doctorate in economics in the United States, following Sadie Mossell Alexander.
 The following year, he collaborated his thesis with political scientist, Sterling Spero, to produce a famous study of African-American labor history entitled The Black Worker, the Negro & the Labor Movement.
 Harris believed that African Americans needed to contribute to the development of a working-class political party in the United States.
 He expressed dislike for other strategies like rebellion, secession, or the various Back to Africa movements—which Harris described as "Negro Zionism"—led by such figures as Marcus Garvey and Haile Selassie I.